 Speaking of which, paracord bracelets are raising eyebrows concerning their functionality.
 People tend to be skeptical and would question if it’s just a fashion accessory or a trend that millennials would get into and enjoy for a limited number of days, and then it withers into nothing.
 Fortunately, there are a lot of uses for this dandy accessory.
 If you want to find out what those are, read below and learn more.

 Makeshift bow and arrow

-If by chance, you are stuck in the wilderness, you ran out of food that will give energy and nourishment to continue your journey of seeking help; you’ll need a tool to hunt little animals.
+If by chance, you are stuck in the wilderness, you ran out of food that will give you energy and nourishment to continue your journey of seeking help; you’ll need a tool to hunt little animals.
 Thus, the bow and arrow.
 It is unlikely that you’ll discover an elastic string on the ground to make an operational bow.
 With a paracord bracelet, you can utilize a piece of its cord to use for the bow.

 Traps and Baits

 According to a poll, millennials (who are always looking out for fun in the sun) lack the knowledge of basic survival skills.
 They are unable to catch fish, tie a knot (that can be a major difference between life and death) and swim, and open water.
 The first rule of survival is to always look for shelter, water, and food.
 Paracord bracelets can help you with the tools you’ll need in setting up a trap.
 Who knows, in just one snap you can catch a little squirrel frolicking its way into the forest when it accidentally laid its feet on your trap.
 Voila!
 A meal for dinner.